 The user had to manually add all the firlds in the user profile section for profile creation and mapping process to begin.

 User experience was being hampered due to this and consequently the time required to fulfil the position got extended.

-Project Sponsor(s) / Stakeholder(s) / Project Team

-[Identify and list the customer’s Executive Sponsor and Project Stakeholders, including Title and Description (describe their role and responsibilities in the organization).
-The Executive Sponsor is the individual with overall accountability for the project.
-The Sponsor is primarily concerned with ensuring that the project delivers the agreed business benefits.
-Project stakeholders are entities that have an interest in a given project, and usually represent a business group or organization]

-Partner Executive Sponsor